 Spring pokes its nose out usually around March, and generally lasts through May.
 Nature is waking up from her long, cold winter’s nap during this time.
 You’ll find signs of this everywhere, from the wildflowers springing to life in the mountains to the animals you’ll notice scurrying about in our woods and pastures.
-Daytime highs are in the 60s or 70s, and at night it can turn just a tad nippy, with lows in the 40s to mid-30s.
-This Is a fine time to appreciate our spacious natural beauty, do some shopping, or just curl up around a campfire or cabin hearth with a cup of hot chocolate.
+Daytime highs are in the 60s or 70s, and at night it can turn just a tad cooler, with lows in the 40s to mid-30s.
+This is a fine time to appreciate our spacious natural beauty, do some shopping, or just curl up around a campfire or cabin hearth with a cup of hot chocolate.

 As you can tell, any time is a great time in Gatlinburg.
-We look forward to seeing you real soon!
+We look forward to seeing you soon!